Black Americans share workplace photos after Trump’s ‘Black jobs’ debate comment

-‘Hello from my Black job’: Black Democrats share workplace photos after Trump’s bizarre debate line
+‘Hello from my Black job’: Black Democrats share workplace photos after Trump’s offensive debate line

 People across social media shared photos of their ‘Black jobs’ while wondering what exactly the former president meant by that